Have you wondered how big your dog is going to get? Or how often you should bathe your dog? Here are 15 Top Answers to your Questions about Dogs.

 Using a Veterinarian or Pet Nutritionist

-You’ll want to check with your veterinarian, but when feeding raw I recommend adding supplements.
+You'll want to check with your veterinarian, but when feeding raw, I recommend adding supplements.
+Most often, I will add in sardines for Omega Vitamins and fish oil, spirulina, and lots of fresh vegetables.

 Plain table food, scraps, and cat food are not adequate to maintain the long-term health of your canine companion.

-This is my favorite shampoo and conditioner that my mom uses on me:
+This is my Favorite Shampoo and Conditioner that my mom uses on me: I make my Shampoo and Conditioner using an all natural recipe.

 I always make it a happy experience.
 I offer lots of praise and their favorite treats when sitting for a nail trim.